-- Minimum C- for a course to be listed on the minor. - Minimum 2.00 cumulative point-hour ratio required for the minor. - Course work graded Pass/Non-Pass cannot count in the minor. - No more than 3 credit hours of course graded

-Satisfactory/Unsatisfactory may count toward the minor.
+• Minimum C- for a course to be counted on the minor.

+• Minimum 2.00 cumulative point-hour ratio required for the minor.

+- Course work graded Pass/Non-Pass cannot count on the minor. - No more than 3 credit hours of course work graded Satisfactory/Unsatisfactory may count toward the minor.

+Approval required

-Approval required The minor course work must be approved by a college/school counselor or the Department of Art.
+The minor program description sheet indicates if the minor course work must be approved by:

+- The academic unit offering the minor, or - A college/school advisor.

-Filing the minor program form The minor program form must be filed at least by the time the graduation application is submitted to a college/school counselor.
+Filing the minor program form

-Changing the minor Once the minor program is filed in the college office, any changes must be approved by the Department of Art
+The minor program form must be filed at least by the time the graduation application is submitted to a college/school advisor.
+Changing the minor Once the minor program is filed in the college office, any changes must be approved by: